-In the early days, I found it a struggle working as the sole internal comms practitioner within an in-house corporate comms team.
-Rather than continuing to sit in the dark I joined the Chartered Institute of Public Relations (CIPR) and started attending some of the smaller workshops which proved to be invaluable.
+In the early days, I found it a struggle to work as the sole internal comms practitioner within an in-house corporate comms team.
+Rather than continuing to sit in the dark, I joined the Chartered Institute of Public Relations (CIPR) and started attending some smaller workshops which proved to be invaluable.
 I soon developed the confidence to speak with other attendees before an event kicked off and discovered many of us faced the same challenges.

 I appreciate however that joining a professional body is no small investment and I’ve provided some tips on what I thought about:

 - List all the things you are looking to gain from a professional membership such as training, mentorship, networking or CPD and the opportunities each body provides

 - There are often local groups that will welcome non-members so look at what groups are local to you, how frequently they meet and pop along to find out more